holgerbrandl/kalasim/docs/userguide/docs/component.md

 It is also possible to set a time at which the component (car) becomes active, like `val car = Car(at=10)`.
 This requires an additional constructor argument to be passed on to `Component` as in `class Car(at:Number): Component(delay=at)`.

-And instead of starting at process, the component may be initialized to start at another (generator) method, like `car=Car(process=Car::wash)`.
+Instead of starting at process, the component may be initialized to start at another (generator) method, like `car=Car(process=Car::wash)`.

-And, finally, if there is a process method, you can disable the automatic activation (i.e. make it a data component), by specifying `process = null`.
+Finally, if there is a process method, you can disable the automatic activation (i.e. make it a data component), by specifying `process = null`.

 If there is no process method, and process= is not given, the component will be a data component.